Enhanced Feature Learning via Regularisation: Integrating Neural Networks and Kernel Methods: Numerical Experiments

 \subsection{Experiment 6: Comparison on Real Data Sets Between \textsc{BKerNN}, Kernel Ridge Regression and a ReLU Neural Network}

-In Experiment 6, \textsc{B\textsc{KRR}} and both versions of \textsc{BKerNN} had regularisation parameter fixed equal to $\max_{i \in [n]}(\|x_i\|_2)/n$, where $n$ is the number of training samples (i.e. 400).
-Backtracking line search was used for \textsc{BKerNN} and the starting step-size was 500, while the number of iterations was 40.
-For \textsc{ReLUNN}, the batch size was 16, while the number of iterations was 2500 which corresponds to 100 epochs, and the step-size was set to 0.01.
+In Experiment 6, \textsc{B\textsc{KRR}} and both versions of \textsc{BKerNN} had regularisation parameter fixed equal to $\max_{i \in [n]}(\|x_i\|_2)/n$, where $n$ is the number of training samples (i.e. 400 except for ``tecator'' where it was 192, ``semeion'' where it was 80 and ``pah'' where it was 64.
+The ratio of samples in the test set compared to the total dataset was nonetheless constant equal to 1/5, as in the other datasets).
+Backtracking line search was used for \textsc{BKerNN} and the starting step-size was 500, while the number of iterations was 40 (except for ``semeion'' where it was 4.
+For \textsc{ReLUNN}, the batch size was 16, while the number of iterations was 2500 which corresponds to 100 epochs (except for ``semeion'' where it was 250, and the step-size was set to 0.01.